decred/dcrdocs/docs/wallets/cli/dcrwallet-tickets.md

 There are a few decisions to be made before venturing into this guide.
 First, will you be using a Voting Service Provider (VSP) to delegate your ticket voting rights?
 Second, will you be purchasing tickets manually or automatically via the ticketbuyer feature?

 VSP ticket purchasing allows a stakeholder to delegate voting rights to a VSP.
 VSPs are online at all times (24/7) and very rarely miss a vote.
-They utilize multi-sig transactions so they're unable to touch any of your DCR.
-As a downside, most require a small percentage of your voting reward as a VSP fee.
-VSP delegated tickets also require a larger transaction size (~540 Bytes vs. ~300 Bytes for solo-voting tickets) for purchasing which results in a slightly higher absolute ticket fee since fees are calculated by DCR/kB.
+In exchange for this service, VSPs typically require an upfront fee.

 Solo-voting requires you to have a voting wallet unlocked at all times (24/7), or else you may miss votes and lose your voting reward.
-You do not have to pay VSP fees and your ticket purchases are more likely to be mined with a smaller absolute fee (due to the miners selecting tickets based on DCR/kB ticket fee rates and solo tickets having a smaller transaction size).
+You do not have to pay VSP fees.

 Manual ticket purchasing vs. automated ticketbuyer purchasing is mainly up to personal preference.
 Purchasing manually offers the user more control over when tickets are purchased, how much is paid for each ticket, and how often the purchasing wallet is unlocked.
 The automated buyer offers more convenience and requires less maintenance, however it requires the purchasing wallet to remain online and unlocked constantly.